Posted on Thursday 4th March 2021

 Rogue traders typically target older people for home repairs; mainly roofing and guttering work.
 They start off by saying there is some work needing to be done to the house (the gutters need cleaning or that they can fix a small leak for example), saying if the work is not done, it will be a very big job to put right.
 The prices charged are excessive and they rarely provide paperwork so they can't be traced once they've left people’s homes.

-Often the work they suggest doesn’t even need doing and if it is done is done to a poor standard.
+Often the work they suggest doesn’t even need doing and if it is done, is of a poor standard.

 Victoria Wilson, cabinet member responsible for Trading Standards at Staffordshire County Council said: